 Physical Therapy Billing.
 On October 7, 2021, Select received a letter from a Trial Attorney at the U.S. Department of Justice, Civil Division, Commercial Litigation Branch, Fraud Section ("DOJ") stating that the DOJ, in conjunction with the U.S. Department of Health and Human Services ("HHS"), is investigating Select in connection with potential violations of the False Claims Act, 31 U.S.C. § 3729, et seq.
 The letter specified that the investigation relates to the Select's billing for physical therapy services, and indicated that the DOJ would be requesting certain records from Select.
 In October and December 2021, the DOJ requested, and Select furnished, records relating to six of Select's outpatient therapy clinics in Florida.
-In 2022 and 2023, the DOJ requested certain data relating to the physical therapy services furnished by Select's outpatient therapy clinics and the Company.
+In 2022 and 2023, the DOJ requested certain data relating to all of Select's outpatient therapy clinics nationwide, and sought information additional data relating to the physical therapy services furnished by Select's outpatient therapy clinics and the Company.
 The Company has produced data and other documents requested by the DOJ and is fully cooperating on this investigation.
 At this time, the Company is unable to predict the timing and outcome of this matter.